 - A one-page abstract and specific aims of research interest area

 Preference will be given to candidates with the highest potential for implementing the knowledge gathered from the program into their research and routine practice and those who, with the benefit of this experience and network, are most likely to contribute substantially to their academic, organizational, or professional fields through teaching, research or professional practice.
 Previous participants of the HDRI or the Translational Health Disparities Course are not eligible to apply.

 Approximately 50 scholars will be selected to participate in the 2017 HDRI.

 There is no cost for participating in the HDRI, but admission is competitive and daily attendance is mandatory.
 Participants are responsible for arranging transportation, room and board.

 How to Apply

-The due date for submitting an application is May 12, 2017 at 11:59 pm EST. Click here to start the application process.
+The due date for submitting an application was May 12, 2017 at 11:59 pm EST. The application process is closed.
 If you are interested in the HDRI or other NIMHD opportunities and activities and have not registered with the NIMHD listserv, please follow this link: https://public.govdelivery.com/accounts/USNIHNIMHD/subscriber/new.